olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 ## 🧠 Notes

 - Users can modify the window length (**L**) and significance level (**p**) within each script header.
+All scripts are **modular** and can be easily adapted to different climate variables or datasets.
 ---